 Author: Sophie Dixon

-There will be a number of presentations and live demonstrations of my Mixed Reality installation (in progress) The Chorus – built in the Microsoft HoloLens.
+köpa Viagra tallinn Our graduation show is taking place at the EYE museum Amsterdam.
+I’ll be presenting a number of live demonstrations of my Mixed Reality installation (in progress) The Chorus – built in the Microsoft HoloLens.

 I’ve just completed this short film for Colin Riley, a London based composer.
 Colin’s new work ‘Songs of Coiled Light’ makes use of multi-sensory elements to provide a different kind of listening experience based on his research into hearing impairment.
 Featuring bass clarinetist Gareth Davis and live electronics designer Carl Faia it was filmed during a residency and several live performances taking place as part of the SoundFestival in Aberdeen.